rustyx/nobuzz/README.md

 ### How does it work?

 NoBuzz attempts to prevent calls to `timeBeginPeriod(uPeriod)` with uPeriod value <16.
-This is often sufficient to stop the buzzing noise.
+This is often sufficient to stop the mosquito noise.

 Note: NoBuzz is _not a cure_ for the buzzing issue, it is merely a workaround.
 Side effects include:
 * Animations might be less smooth